The Provincial Grand Lodge of Cheshire

 It does this by providing a structure of support to help them make positive contributions to their local communities, whether it be through fundraising events or volunteer work.

-In an uncertain world, the Masonic principles of integrity, respect, and charity ring as true today as they ever have before.
+In an uncertain world, the Masonic principles of integrity, friendship, respect, and charity ring as true today as they ever have before.

 Freemasonry tries to make good men better.
-Individuals aim to shape their lives around five core principles:

 Why do people become Freemasons?